 Before starting the preparation of stepping stone you need to decide what would be the shape and size of your stepping stone.
 In layman’s language your structure is pre-decided and requires giving the shape.
-The most important thing which you have to keep in mind while preparing the stone is it has to be two inches thick.
-In order to give a best shape to your stepping stone you may use a mold or if you don’t want to buy a mold you can use a plastic saucer ice cream bucket or a pizza box.
+The most important thing which you have to keep in mind while preparing … Read the rest

 Jazz Up Your Front Garden

 You can give your home a more welcoming look by adding flowers to the front garden: whether in flowerbeds or lining the walkway to your home, vibrant flowers will be a pleasure for the eye.
 They will enhance your visitors first impression of you and your home.

 You can use trees and bushes to line your home’s porch or front garden to great effect.
 You should always maintain them properly to keep them neat, and can use fruit trees and dogwoods for their beauty and relaxing fragrances.
 You may, however, want to avoid planting trees that lose their leaves near pathways as they could become rather slippery in the fall.

 Depending on the size of your porch you can add various pieces of furniture such as benches … Read the rest

 Perennials are considered the mainstay of the mixed borders.
 Though some are short-lived, most live for years increasing in number.
 Each winter they die down, then spring comes and up they spring.Some bloom just once and briefly, while others may bloom, if dead-headed (removing the spent flowers), for months and months.
 Although there are perennials you never disturb, for example – peonies; most, however, need dividing every few years.